ORNL/TASMANIAN/Doxygen/Installation.md

       within Tasmanian, the name BLAS in CMake or run-time options indicate the dependence and usage of both BLAS and LAPACK
     * CUDA is a C++ language extension that allows Tasmanian to leverage the computing power of Nvidia GPU devices, which greatly enhances the performance of `evaluateFast()` and `evaluateBatch()` and a few other calls
+    * ROCm is very similar to CUDA but uses AMD GPU devices instead, Tasmanian works with both backends
-    * Matrix Algebra on GPU and Multicore Architectures (MAGMA) is a library for CUDA accelerated linear algebra developed at the University of Tennessee at Knoxville
+    * Matrix Algebra on GPU and Multicore Architectures (MAGMA) is a library for GPU accelerated linear algebra developed at the University of Tennessee at Knoxville
     * MPI allows the use of distributed memory in Bayesian inference, parallel model construction, and send/receive grid through an MPI comm
 * The **Tasmanian_ENABLE_RECOMMENDED** option searches for OpenMP, BLAS, and Python, enables the options (if possible) and also sets the `-O3` flag